Bone Broth Recipe: Secrets From Someone Who's Made 250,000 Litres of it

 Let’s make bone broth!

-- Choose which type of broth you want to make.
+- Choose which type of bone broth you want to make.
 This will determine the bones you need to use.

 - Preheat oven to 450 F. Place your bones on roasting pan.
 Roast for 40 minutes, tossing them halfway through.
 You want the bones to caramelize and become brown while roasting.
 This gives your bone broth amazing flavour that you can’t achieve without roasting.
+You can toss them in tomato paste before roasting for a rich flavor.

 - Add roasted bones to your large stock pot, crock pot or dutch oven.
 Scrape any brown bits from your roasting pan into the pot as well.
 These add even more flavour to your bone broth recipe.